Freely-Given-org/BibleBooksCodes/Rust/README.md

 # bos_books_codes

-This is a Rust crate (library package) for reading books codes for the BibleOrgSys.
+This is a Rust crate (library package) for reading and mapping books codes for the Bible Organisational System (BibleOrgSys).